Stenodyon/gb/README.md

 This GameBoy emulator runs several games (like the Pokémon games and Link's Awakening) but still crashes on others (Kirby's Dream Land grr).
-Has sound support but does not emulate GameBoy Color features (some games require it).
+Has sound support but does not emulate GameBoy Color features.

 ![screenshots](https://github.com/Stenodyon/gb/raw/master/mosaic.png)